lmnek/cdn77_task/README.md

 ## DNS

 I've described the decision process of LC-Trie pretty thoroughly in the solution, so I will not go through the thinking process again.
-Just for the sake of complete🚨, during my research I've also stumbled on other advanced techniques and data structures, that I did not choose to go with and that could also result in performant and scalable solutions, for example HAT Tries, structures utilizing parallel/distributed computing, adaptive radix trees and multiple Sufix tries.
+Just for the sake of completeness, during my research I've also stumbled on other advanced techniques and data structures, that I did not choose to go with and that could also result in performant and scalable solutions, for example HAT Tries, structures utilizing parallel/distributed computing, adaptive radix trees and multiple Sufix tries.

 Because I don't have any experience with Go, I chose to implement my solution in Rust.
 It can achieve the same ⚡blazingly fast⚡ performance as Go, and I find it convenient to quickly sketch out my ideas in it.
 Rust compiler and type system also help in uncovering some obvious bugs, that could go unnoticed in other languages.